DJMare/express_mySql_usingAform/README.md

     npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_mySQL:
+This will set the view to use Handlebars and will name the app express_mySQL_usingAform:

     express --view=hbs express_mySQL_QueriesInRoutes